tudelft3d/geogeeks/docs/linux/ssh.md

 # How to connect to a TU Delft Linux server with ssh

 The connection to a TU Delft Linux server is done with SSH through your terminal (on Unix-based systems) or PowerShell (on Windows).
 If you are working remotely, it is important that you also have `eduVPN` installed and activated.
 This is necessary anywhere where `eduroam` is not available.
+Below we describe the process for connecting to the remote server from both Linux and a Windows machine.
+However, the best alternative for Windows is to use [WSL](../linux/wsl.md) and follow the same instructions as those for macOS/Linux.
+Under Windows it should also be possible to do the same as macOS/Linux with [PuTTY](https://putty.org/).

 ## **Step 1: Connect to the jump server**